 What is the miracle of Chanukah?

-Each night of Hanukkah, use the “shamash” or head candle to light one of the eight candles in the menorah, so by the last night of Hanukkah, all eight candles are burning!
+Each night of Hanukkah, use the “shamash” or head candle to light one of the eight candles in the Menorah, so by the last night of Hanukkah, all eight candles are burning!
+The lighting of the Menorah is an important Jewish ritual as it symbolizes an eternal flame and reminds us of the miracle of life.

 Give some gelt